Updated: 28th February 2023

 benefit from reading about this subject first, so do read on.

 Of course, if you read my page about the honey bee queen, you will already have seen my short paragraph on swarming bees.
-Here, I’m going to go into more detail.
+Here, I provide more detail.

 Okay, so picture this: the honey bee colony has survived a cool winter.
-There are fewer bees in the colony than there were during the summer – the honey bee queen, and perhaps 10,000 to 20,000 workers, all huddled together to keep warm.
-There are no drones – they got the elbow at the end of summer, in order to conserve food resources!
+There are now fewer bees in the colony than there were during the summer – just the honey bee queen, and perhaps 10,000 to 20,000 workers, all huddled together in a 'winter cluster' to keep warm.

 If the bees live in a hive, then hopefully they had a kind beekeeper who ensured they would have enough of their own honey, full of nutrients and goodness, to sustain them.